-Connect the sensor to a measurement device (meter, datalogger, controller) capable of measuring and displaying or recording a millivolt signal (an input measurement range of approximately 0 to 25 mV is required to cover the entire range of PPFD from the sun).
-In order to maximize measurement resolution and signal-to-noise ratio, the input range of the measurement device should closely match the output range of the quantum sensor.
-DO NOT connect the sensor to a power source.
-The sensor is self-powered and applying voltage will damage the sensor.
+Connect the sensor to a measurement device (meter, datalogger, controller) capable of measuring and displaying or recording a millivolt signal (an input measurement range of approximately 0-2.5 V (SQ-512) or 0-5 V (SQ-515) is required to cover the entire range of PPFD from the sun).
+In order to maximize the measurement resolution and signal-to-noise ratio, the signal input range of the measurement device should closely match the output range of the quantum sensors.
+The amplification circuit requires a power supply of 5.5 to 24 V DC.
+NOTE: To prevent sensor damage, DO NOT connect the sensor to a power source greater than 24 VDC.